Law 3 Year LLB

 Mature Students: We will be looking for a commitment to academic study and evidence of academic potential, good time management and study skills.
 Most of our mature students have done a kite marked Access to Law course.
 Otherwise you will need to have recently completed or be taking examinations in at least two A-Level subjects.

-Contextual Offers: We are committed to admitting the most talented students from a diverse range of backgrounds.
-We may make differential offers to students in certain circumstances.
+* Contextual Offers: We are committed to admitting the most talented students from a diverse range of backgrounds and may make differential offers to students in a number of circumstances.
+We actively welcome and encourage applications from candidates who meet the contextual eligibility criteria.
 For more information on contextual offers, including full eligibility criteria and how to apply, visit our central contextual offer pages.

 Transfers: We do not take students from other universities wishing to transfer directly either from another law degree or another related course.